Hi! Since September 2021, I am Assistant Professor at ISTA.

 Almost all Steiner triple systems have perfect matchings.
 Proceedings of the London Mathematical Society 121.6 (2020), 1468–1495.

-Here is a recording of one of my talks that featured two of these results.
-Here is a Quanta magazine article on one of these results.
+Here is a recording of one of my talks that featured the first two of these results.
+Here is a Quanta magazine article on the third of these results.

 Anticoncentration in Ramsey graphs and a proof of the Erdős–McKay conjecture (with Ashwin Sah, Lisa Sauermann and Mehtaab Sawhney).
-Submitted.
+Forum of Mathematics, Pi 11:E21 (2023).

 An algebraic inverse theorem for the quadratic Littlewood–Offord problem, and an application to Ramsey graphs (with Lisa Sauermann).
 Discrete Analysis 2020:12 (2020).